-CARES Act.
 Contributions - The Program was frozen effective December 31, 1995.
 No new participants or contributions are allowed in the Program after December 31, 1995.

 Notes Receivable from Participants - Participants are eligible to take a loan from their fund accounts, subject to the following limits.
 Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of (a) one-half of their account balance or (b) \$50,000, taking into consideration additional loan balances under the Program and any other qualified plan maintained by Union Pacific Corporation (the "Corporation") or its subsidiaries.
-Loan transactions are treated as a transfer from the investment fund(s) to the loan fund and as the loan is repaid, all principal and interest payments are credited to the investment fund(s) in accordance with the participant's applicable investment election.
+Loan transactions are treated as a transfer from the investment fund(s) to the loan fund.
+As the loan is repaid, all principal and interest payments are credited to the participant's contribution source accounts from which the original loan proceeds were taken and invested in accordance with the participant's applicable investment election.
 Loan terms cannot exceed 59 consecutive calendar months, except the loan term may be up to 15 years if the loan will be used to purchase the participant's principal residence.
-Under provisions of the CARES Act (described in the "General" section above), if a "qualified individual" elected to suspend loan payments, the repayment term of the loan was extended for one year.
+Under provisions of the CARES Act (described in the "General" section above), if a "qualified individual" elected to suspend loan payments, the repayment term of the loan was extended for up to one year.
 The loans are secured by the balance in the participant's account and bear a fixed rate of interest set by the Program administrator based on interest rates being charged on similar loans.
 Principal and interest is paid ratably, generally through monthly payroll deductions.
-As of December 31, 2020, participant loans mature in 2023 at an interest rate of 4.25%.

 Participant Accounts - An individual account is maintained for each Program participant.
-Participants may direct the investment of their account into various investment options offered by the Program or may elect to participate in the Vanguard Advisers Managed Account Program ("Managed Account Program").
+Participants may direct the investment of their account into various investment options offered by the Program, except that a participant may not elect to transfer amounts into the Union Pacific Common Stock Fund if such transfer would result in more than 20% of the participant's account to be invested in such fund.
+Alternatively, a participant may elect to participate in the Vanguard Advisers Managed Account Program ("Managed Account Program").
 The Managed Account Program is a program in which certain participants may delegate ongoing, discretionary investment management decisions with respect to their account to Vanguard Advisers, Inc. Each participant's account is credited with an allocation of the Program's earnings (losses) based on the type of investments selected and their performance.
 The allocations are based on each participant's account balance by investment type.
-If a participant does not provide investment directions with respect to an amount credited to his or her account, such amount is invested in a default investment option designated under the Program.
+If a participant does not provide investment directions with respect to an amount credited to their account, such amount is invested in a default investment option designated under the Program.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.